-- Breathe through it.
 When a stressful moment or a trigger occurs, it helps to stop for a moment, focus on the feelings underneath the reaction, and breathe.
-Following the breath, inside and out, four or five times, and feeling the abdomen expand and contract, offers a chance to calm down and to bring the heart rate down.
+Following the breath, inside and out, four or five times, and feeling the abdomen expand and contract offers a chance to calm down and to bring the heart rate down.
 It is also a chance to refocus.
 Name the negative thoughts or urges running through your mind and imagine them floating away on a cloud.
-Taking the moment to pause and reflect can help deter a reaction to react to an urge.

 2. Visualize a Safe Place

 When anxiety or stress is high, and it feels like the danger is all around, it can be helpful to focus on a safe place.
 It could be a memory of lying on the beach as a child, or hiking in the woods with a friend.
 It might even be sitting in your favorite chair at home.
 Whatever it is, picture it in as much detail as possible.
 Include all five senses in the visualization:

 - What does it look like?

 - What does it sound like?